mtk3d/LaraTUI/Readme.md

 ![Interface](./assets/interface.png)

-Project is something between PoC and pre-Alpha.
-There are no tests, some parts are mocked, and it needs some refactoring.
+Project state is something around PoC and pre-Alpha.
+Some parts are mocked, it's flaky, and it needs refactoring and more tests.

 ## Requirements